-There were no cases of non-compliance for this item documented at Dallas Executive Airport.
-Spill control equipment is accessible and located appropriately.
+There were two instances of non-compliance noted for this item during the site assessments of Dallas Executive Airport.
+Ambassador Aviation and Jet Center of Dallas need easily accessible and clearly labeled spill kits at their fuel farms.
+In all other instances spill control equipment is accessible and located appropriately.
 Disposal of used containment and clean-up materials is handled properly.
 Spill response and reporting plans are sufficient.